Update of Flooding Recovery - August 2016

 Finally, know that if the worse happens and you are in the midst of the disaster, there are additional resources and help available through the larger church.
-Liz DeMik and Sally Hiller at the Southeastern District Office stand ready to assist in connecting you with resources through Lutheran Disaster Response, LCMS Disaster Response, and a host of SED congregations and people who are prepared and ready to serve as early responders.
+Sally Hiller and the Southeastern District Office stand ready to assist in connecting you with resources through Lutheran Disaster Response, LCMS Disaster Response, and a host of SED congregations and people who are prepared and ready to serve as early responders.

 The Southeastern District has numerous resources to assist in Disaster Preparedness, Response, and Recovery.
-Check the resource page on the right or contact Liz DeMik.
+Check the resource page on the right.
 If you are interested in a congregational training session (for church, home, and community) contact Liz.

 The Southeastern District Disaster Response Task Force works to collect and provide information to assist congregations and members to be prepare for times of disaster.